Micbran/ttrpg-resources/content/docs/mythras/resources/rules.md

   - You choose to parry AFTER you see the results of the attack.
 Choosing not to parry / not being able to parry is an automatic failure.
   - Why would you parry a missed attack?
 Why, to inflict Special Effects on your opponent.

+#### What Do Combat Styles Actually Do?
+- Each Combat Style grants access to multiple weapons, depending on the style.
+- Each Combat Style gives one or more 'traits' which are situational benefits.
+  - Example: Daredevil: May use Evade to dodge blows in hand-to-hand combat without ending up prone.

 #### Initiative, Rounds and Actions
 The 'timekeeping' of combat is divided into Combat Rounds (5 seconds) with Turns within those Combat Rounds.
 The 'countdown' through initiative values is a Cycle.
 - Initiative is rolled at the start of the fight, and usually sticks.
 There is a way to reroll it (you have to withdraw, and then spend an Action to reassess the situation).
 Done by rolling a d10 + Initiative Bonus - Armor Penalties.
 Ties mean acting concurrently.